nikkijuk/bmi-calculator-app/bmi_calculator_app/README.md

 ## Implementing Bloc pattern

-Bloc pattern is implemented in BMI Calculator using 3rd party extension called [flutter_bloc] (https://pub.dev/packages/flutter_bloc)
+Bloc pattern is implemented in BMI Calculator using 3rd party extension called [flutter_bloc] (https://pub.dev/packages/flutter_bloc).

+Bloc reacts on three events
+- CalculartReset
+- CalculatorHeightChanged containing persons weight
+- CalculatorWeightChanged containing persons weight

+Bloc state is returned when bloc state changes
+- State contains currently given height, weight and possibly calculated bmi

 Bloc itself is not Flutter specific, and can be used from other Dart apps and tests without Flutter.